pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 trait Subtrait where Self: Supertrait {}
 ```

-It's a subtle yet important distinction to understand that the bound is on `Self`, i.e. the type implementing `Subtrait`, and not on `Subtrait` itself.
+It's a subtle yet important distinction to understand that the bound is on `Self`, i.e. the type impling `Subtrait`, and not on `Subtrait` itself.
 The latter would not make any sense, since trait bounds can only be applied to concrete types which can impl traits.
 Traits cannot impl other traits:

 ```rust
 trait Supertrait {